Masao Kanai

+Early life

 Kanai was born in Ura, Tatsugō Village on Amami Ōshima of southwestern Japan.
 He was the 5th son of Tōsetsu Kanae.
 His original name was Tōei Kanae (称 当央, Kanae Tōei).
 His one-character family name was typical of Amami Islanders but was later changed to ordinary-looking Kanai.
 The two were pronounced the same in his native tongue due to the merger of /e/ into /i/.
 He changed his given name to Masao in 1915.

 Kanai entered Kagoshima Prefectural Ōshima Agricultural School, which was, at that time, the highest educational institution on Amami Ōshima.
 Having a drive for success, he moved to Tokyo for a transfer to Junten Middle School.
 He moved up to the Fifth High School.
 He chose the high school in Kumamoto because he wished to follow the path of Shinkuma Motoji, a renowned lawyer from his home village, Tatsugō.
 In 1919, he graduated from the Faculty of Law, Kyoto Imperial University.
 He worked for the Osaka District Court.
 He also gave lectures at Kansai University for 12 years while publishing several books on law.

 In response to Shikuma Motoji's effort to form Amami Islanders' association in Tokyo, Kanai organized an association named Kansai Ōshima Gunjin Kai (関西大島郡人会) in 1924.
 He made a career move to a practicing lawyer in 1928 and moved his registration from Osaka to Tokyo in 1934.